Code-4-Community/c4c-dev-docs/docs/sftt/sftt-api-spec.md

 ##### `401 Unauthorized`

-!!! missing "Should be an error here if the user is not a team leader"
+If the user is not a team leader.

 ### Kick a User

 `POST api/v1/protected/teams/:team_id/members/:member_id/kick`

 Leader only.
 Kicks a member off this team.
-That member is then allowed to join or create any team now.
+Sets their team role to `NONE`.

 #### Request Body